slowernews/wisdom-tldr/README.md

 > *'Doubt kills more dreams than failure ever will.'*

 <!--
+Succeeding means securing advantage.

+> *'It’s never your identity, it’s always your strategy'*

+Success is subjective.
+If you wake up each morning, happy, fulfilled, and full of life, then you are a success.

+1. All of Success is About Conquering Yourself
+Most people assume that success is all about the mechanics.
+Guess what, no matter what you are striving for, you will face failure at some point in your life, however, if you have developed yourself, if you have conquered your own emotions of fear, doubt, and unconfidence, you can return from any failure and be victorious.

 1. Success is in Our Decisions Not Our Conclusions Many people think that success is about the attainment of something, but the truth is, success is about who you become along the way and the decisions that you make.
 Success is truly about living a life with honor and integrity, not any material outcome.